 DESIRA project started in 2017 with first projects in 2019 it’s supported for European Commission running until 2025 by mainly political and institutional commitments (UNFCC CoP 21, One planet summit 2017, Ouagadougou declaration 2018) and is designed based on key consultations (the European Member States, EU Delegations, CAADP, FAO, GFAR, IFAD, BMGF).
 At the same time is fully aligned with the new European policy on the Green Deal.
 The main goal is to contribute to climate-importance, productive and sustainable transformation of agriculture and food systems in low and middle-income countries to put more science into development considering that the solutions to achieve the Sustainable Development Goals (SDG) primarily to the achievement of SDG 1 (no poverty), 2 (zero hunger), 5 (Gender equality), 8 decent work and economic growth and 13 (climate action) and 15 (Life on Land) supporting research and innovation projects in Africa, Asia, Latin America.

 The PISAI Project is co-funded by the ERASMUS+ Programme starting from 2017 to 2020.
-The main objective is to produce graduates in agriculture and natural resources management capable of supporting agricultural production, intensification, and food security together with environmental sustainability and social equity offering a double Degree Master Program by 4 Thai Partner Universities; PRINCE OF SONGKLA UNIVERSITY, KASETSART UNIVERSITY, CHIANG MAI UNIVERSITY, KHON KAEN UNIVERSITY with the 4 modules together with European Partners (MONTPELLIER SUPAGRO in France, UNIVERSITY OF COPENHAGEN in Denmark, CZECH UNIVERSITY OF LIFE SCIENCES PRAGUE and UNIVERSITY OF HELSINKI in Finland).
+The main objective is to produce graduates in agriculture and natural resources management capable of supporting agricultural production, intensification, and food security together with environmental sustainability and social equity offering a double Degree Master Program by 4 Thai Partner Universities; PRINCE OF SONGKLA UNIVERSITY, KASETSART UNIVERSITY, CHIANG MAI UNIVERSITY, KHON KAEN UNIVERSITY with the 4 modules together with European Partners (MONTPELLIER SUPAGRO in France, UNIVERSITY OF COPENHAGEN in Denmark, CZECH UNIVERSITY OF LIFE SCIENCES PRAGUE in Czech Republic and UNIVERSITY OF HELSINKI in Finland.
 One of the results has been the selection of the students and the successful start of the modules and thesis.

 The Master of Science in Food Security and Climate Change (MS FSCC) is a joint degree developed under the European Commission’s ERASMUS + Capacity Building for Higher Education funding from 2016-2019.
 The main goal of the program it brings together 8 leading Asian higher education institutions in agriculture and life sciences from the Philippines, Indonesia, Thailand, Malaysia, Japan, and Taiwan to offer an international graduate degree program on the topic of Food Security and Climate Change.
 For each MS FSCC student will be enrolled in two universities, be supervised jointly by professors from these universities, and have a joint thesis defence.
 The students will also attend summer schools.
 The following member universities of the Southeast Asian University Consortium for Graduate Education in Agriculture and Natural Resources (UC); these are Kasetsart University (KU) in Thailand, University Putra Malaysia (UPM) in Malaysia, the University of the Philippines Los Baños (UPLB) in the Philippines, Institut Pertanian Bogor (IPB) and Universitas Gadjah Mada (UGM), in Indonesia.
 Other UC members such as Universitas Brawijaya (UB) in Malang, Indonesia, Tokyo University of Agriculture (Tokyo-NODAI), National Taiwan University (NTU), the University of British Columbia (UC) in Canada and the University of Gottingen (UGOE)in Germany.